-4.3.1 Compensation for Large Openings

-(a) Deck laminated in way of the corners of large openings are to be suitably increased in thickness.
+- 4.3.1 Compensation for Large Openings - (a) Deck laminated in way of the corners of large openings are to be suitably increased in thickness. - (b) Corners of openings are to be suitably rounded.

 4.3.2 Location of Openings